Rick Gekoski: Writer

 Gekoski has published a quartet of non-fiction books which trace his major enthusiasms: football, book dealing, reading, and art.
-Staying Up, Tolkien’s Gown, Outside of a Dog, which was short-listed for the PEN Ackerley Prize, and Lost, Stolen or Shredded are written in an approachable personal voice, and combine high spirits with wry honesty and modest erudition.
-Colm Tóibín has called their author “a supreme example of a natural and skilled story teller,” and Tatler described him as the Bill Bryson of the book world.
-In 2017 he published his first novel, Darke, which was shortlisted for the McKitterick Prize and the Author's Club First Novel Prize.
+Staying Up, Tolkien’s Gown, Outside of a Dog, which was short-listed for the PEN/Ackerley Prize, and Lost, Stolen or Shredded are written in an approachable personal voice, and combine high spirits with wry honesty and modest erudition.| Colm Tóibín has called their author “a supreme example of a natural and skilled story teller”, and Tatler described him as the Bill Bryson of the book world.
+In 2017 he published his first novel, Darke, which was shortlisted for the McKitterick Prize and the Authors' Club Best First Novel Award.
 It was followed in 2019 by A Long Island Story.
 In 2020 he published Darke Matter, which was followed in 2022 by After Darke, the final book of the James Darke trilogy.
 The London Times called him "a late-flowering genius of a novelist."

-He was a regular contributor to the Guardian on-line Book section, through his column "Finger on the Page," which covered topics from the world of books, including reading, writing, teaching and book-selling.
+He was a regular contributor to the Guardian on-line book section through his column "Finger on the Page" which covered topics from the world of books, including reading, writing, teaching and book-selling.